 The restaurant industry in the UAE, due to its unique position in the changing face of the economy attracted many investors and entrepreneurs alike.
 With no real barriers to entry and global trade picking up, the result was simple, too many service providers that crowded the scene.

 The second aspect of the same coin is that though the number of tourists increased, the pace could not keep up with the pace at which eager restaurateurs established their business.
 Ultimately, this created “The Problem Of Plenty”- a paradoxical situation where due to too many service providers, consumers gained too many choices, could not decide which alternate to spending their resources on.
 Issues and challenges in the foodservice industry keep growing due to the hike in competition.

 Due to slow rising consumer numbers and near to constant spending abilities dictated by lifestyle changes and other variable factors, “Cannibalization” within the restaurant industry was born.

 How to Overcome The Competition In UAE

-To solve this problem, let’s simplify it a little first.
+To solve this issue and challenge in the foodservice industry, let’s simplify it a little first.
 In the most basic terms, “The Problem Of Plenty” means that there are so many restaurants that even if the overall customer base is increasing, the effect of this increase is getting divided among the host of restaurants which brings individual profitability down.